gpdowney/lightweightLSAT/pages/reason/infer.md

 ---
 title: The INFER Family
 cat: reason
-permalink: infer
+permalink: reason/infer
 ---

-## Tip: How to tell the difference between INFER and ARGUE Qs
+## Tip: How to tell the difference between INFER and ARGUE questions

-On ARGUE Qs, correct Answers are Assumptions.
+On ARGUE questions, correct Answers are Assumptions.
 An Assumption is a missing Fact you add back to the Argument.

-On INFER Qs, correct Answers are Inferences.
+On INFER questions, correct Answers are Inferences.
 An Inference is a missing Conclusion that follows from the Facts.

-This means that INFER Qs only give you Facts.
-(In contrast, ARGUE and DESCRIBE Qs usually give a whole Argument—Facts + Conclusion.)
+This means that INFER questions only give you Facts.
+(In contrast, ARGUE and DESCRIBE questions usually give a whole Argument—Facts + Conclusion.)

-## There are 5 Q Species in the INFER Family:
+## There are 5 question Species in the INFER Family:

 1. [Most Supported](#most-supported)
 1. [(Dis)Agree](#disagree)